-The College will continue to use extreme care in utilization of resources and maintain a flexible budget to assure the College's ability to react to any unexpected changes, and to ensure that our students receive the best possible educational experience.
-The local economy tends to follow state and national economic trends.
+The College will continue to use extreme care in utilization of resources and maintain a flexible budget to support the College's ability to react to any unexpected changes, and to ensure that our students receive the best possible educational experience.
 Through budgetary controls and level spending, the College continues to maintain more than the required two-month operating reserve.
-For fiscal year 2022, credit hour production returned to pre-pandemic numbers.
-With increased recruiting efforts, greater involvement and support of the community, business involvement and greater support of dual enrollment, the college expects credit hour production to remain consistent.
-The College's overall financial position remains positive and stable, and the same pattern is anticipated for the next fiscal year.
+Snead State consistently maintains approximately a four to six-month operating reserve.